jfitisoff/insite/README.md

 At this point, the site object starts looking a little more like... ...a browser.
 You could click through the site like a user (albeit programmatically.)
 The site object will keep up with you, automatically loading the correct page object as you navigate.

-If you've made it to the end of this section, you should now have a pretty good idea of what this library does.
+If you've managed to make it to the end of this section, congratulations and you should now have a pretty good idea of what this library does.

 # Installation:
  - gem install insite